-Question: What is the Florida Financial responsibility Law?
-When does it start?
+Question: What is the Florida Financial Responsibility Law?

 Answer: In Florida, vehicle owners or operators may be required to carry two types of insurance.

 The first type of auto insurance is detailed in the Florida Motor Vehicle No-Fault Law (sections of Ch.
 627 of the Florida Statutes).
 Here it requires every person who registers a vehicle in Florida to carry personal injury protection (PIP) and property damage liability insurance (PDL) on the vehicle.

 The Florida no-fault law states that any person who has a car in Florida for more than 90 days during the preceding 365 days, resides in Florida, is employed in Florida or has children in school in Florida must purchase personal injury protection ($10,000) and property damage liability coverage ($10,000).